A computational critique of a computational critique of computational critique.

 The response the article engenders.

 A careful effort to replicate published articles is necessary.
 Fortunately, it is also something that happens, albeit not as much as might be useful.
-I expansively discussed the concerns Da raises about topic modeling across time in Underwood and Goldstone's work in 2013.[@schmidt_words_2013] Their response is explicitly contained within the paper Da read.
-The final footnote in Ted Underwood's new book raises precisely the same questions about the way that a Stanford Literary Lab pamphlets use of bigram entropy as a distinguishing measure. ^[For the record, I myself made a quick check using yet another measure of entropy, compressibility; I'm inclined to think Da is right that there is a fundamental error Stanford's bigram calculations.]
+I expansively discussed the concerns Da raises about topic modeling across time in Underwood and Goldstone’s work in 2013.UNLISTED CITATION Their response is explicitly contained within the paper Da read.
+The final footnote in Ted Underwood’s new book raises precisely the same questions about the way that a Stanford Literary Lab pamphlets use of bigram entropy as a distinguishing measure.

 But this isn’t that article.
 The computational evidence deployed here–the thing that tries to make this piece stand out–is striking in its sloppiness even compared to the works it pretends to debunk.
 Perhaps the whole piece is intended as a parody of what can slide into top literary journals nowadays.
 (It is indeed the case that Critical Inquiry will allow you to publish with terribly inadequate code appendices and reviewers incompetent to assess the validity of your work.)
 But it certainly does not show that good statistics can obliterate the bad statistics that are widespread.
 Instead, the most it could do is demonstrate that the literary profession is as easily bamboozled by numbers as Da says.